zapaishchykova/SegmentationReview/README.md

 - If your path is too long, the resizing might not work.
 To fix this, just collapse the the "Input path" panel and then you would be able to resize the window.

 ## Acknowledgements
-We would like to thank for their significant contributions to the project:
+We would like to thank these authors for their significant contributions to the project:
-Vasco Prudente @vprudente
+- Vasco Prudente @vprudente
+- Ibrahim Hadzic  @ibro45

 ## License
 This extension is distributed under the terms of the MIT license.